District Choice Overview

 Options high schools exist in every region except the Greater Lincoln Park and Far Southwest Side regions.
 Options high schools do not have attendance zones or admission criteria although many serve only students 16 years and older.
 Students can choose to attend any Options high school within or outside of their home region.
 For this reason, Choice patterns tend to differ for Options students compared to elementary and other high school students.

-Over the past four years, the percentage of Options high school students attending a school in their region has remained relatively the same at 38%.
-District-wide, Options high school students attend school out of region at a greater rate than elementary and high school students.
+Over the past four years, the percentage of Options high school students attending a school in their region has increased from 39% to 40%.
+District-wide, Options high school students attend school out of region at a greater rate than elementary and other high school students.

 Options High School Student Attendance Type Over Time